nxrighthere/ValveSockets-CSharp/README.md

 #### ConnectionInfo
 Contains marshalled data with connection info.

-`ConnectionInfo.userData` an user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.
+`ConnectionInfo.userData` the user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.

 `ConnectionInfo.listenSocket` the listen socket for this connection.